Skip to main content

 1. From the Sidebar, select Configuration > Endpoints.

-3. Click the Delete button above the Endpoint details.
+3. Click Delete above the Endpoint details.

 4. You will be asked to confirm the deletion.
 Click Delete.